ReshmaAnnaThomas/ThornyFlat_DollySods/README.md

-# Steps to run heimdall+fetch of Thorny Flats or Dolly Sods.
+# Steps to run heimdall+fetch on WVU's Thorny Flats or Dolly Sods.

 Copy and paste the `submit_script.sh`, edit the lines and submit with `sbatch submit_script.sh`.
 May you find lots of FRBs!